 So, this is the first ever challenge I've taken and the fourth Digimon story I'm doing so bear with me.
-To move away from the blood of Forbidden Tales, the suspense of Children of the Present, and fights of Children of the Past, I'm doing fluff!
+To move away from the chaos of my Children of Time series, I'm doing fluff!
 I hope you all enjoy and no, there are no couples but a little romanticism here and there.
 Please leave a review!

 "Let's all have a picnic on Sunday!"
 Izumi smiled.
-Out of sheer luck, only the DigiDestined of class 1-B were in the room at the moment during their lunch period so this brought the girl to believe that now was the perfect time to ask them all.
+Out of sheer luck and coincidence, only the DigiDestined of class 1-B were in the room at the moment during their lunch period so this brought the girl to believe that now was the perfect time to ask them all.

-"A picnic does sound like fun" Juri mused.
-"But I have to help out at my family restaurant."
+"A picnic does sound like fun," Juri mused, unintentionally getting the blonde's hopes up.
+With an apologetic expression and her two hands waving in front of her chest, she had to say, "But I have to help out at my family restaurant."

 Takeru nodded.
 "My brother and I are going out that day too."

-"The studio has me recording a new song that day" Nene sighed.
+"The studio has me recording a new song," Nene sighed.

-Kiriha gave a short laugh at the idea of their general losing consciousness in the middle of the street but then turned to Izumi.
-"Sorry, I'm not a fan of picnics" was his response.
+Kiriha gave a short laugh at the idea of their lead General losing consciousness in the middle of the street but then turned to Izumi.
+"Sorry, I'm not a fan of picnics," was his blunt and rather lackluster response.

-Izumi didn't exactly like his response but decided to let it pass by considering the rest of his team wasn't going to be there, it probably wouldn't be so much fun for him.
-So instead, she turned to the only other Chosen Child in class 1-B who also happened to be her fellow Legendary Warrior, Koji Minamoto.
-Koji simply stared back at her pouting lips and puppy-dog eyes which told him that he was her only hope.
+Izumi didn't call him out on such a lame response but considering the rest of his team wasn't going to be there, it probably wouldn't be so much fun for him.
+So instead, she turned to the only other Chosen Child in class 1-B who also happened to be her fellow Legendary Warrior, Kouji Minamoto.
+Kouji simply stared back at her pouting lips and puppy-dog eyes which told him that he was her only hope.

-There was a long pause and no one moved and then… Koji turned and faced the window.
+There was a long pause, no one moved, and then… Kouji turned his head to face the window.

 "At least look at me when you reject me!" she shouted indignantly.